 How to go cashless

-From there, you can move on to setting up direct deposit for your paychecks and scheduling electronic bill payments.
+From there, you can move on to setting up direct deposit for your paychecks and scheduling online bill payments.
 You can also tailor your spending to those stores or businesses that accept your chosen forms of payment and skip the ones that only take cash.